Geelong: Bus and taxi

 Taxi services in Geelong are provided by Geelong Taxi Network, a newly formed depot following the effective merger of Bay City Cabs and Geelong Radio Cabs in July 2007.

 The majority of the network covers the city and suburban areas of the city, with "urban" classification for the vehicles in use.
 The Bellarine Peninsula, and Torquay areas, although part of Geelong Taxi Network, are both covered by separate "country" classification taxis.
 Often, disputes occur in regards to different taxis from one licence area, picking up work from either of the other two licence areas, which is illegal in most circumstances under current taxi regulations in Victoria.
-Call centre and radio dispatch services for the new combined network are provided by Silver Top Taxis in Melbourne.

 Cycling and walking

 Geelong also has many kilometres of bicycle trails, including: